The Jackal in Us All: A Critical Analysis of Illusion of Gaia

 “Gaia, the guardian spirit of Earth, is your protector.”

 Gaia resides in Dark Space, the location in the above image that seems to exist in some sort of pocket universe that only Will can enter.
 She is the source of all life, and beyond providing Will with tips, new abilities, and the forms of Freedan and Shadow, there is little concrete to be said about Gaia.
 She appears to be the embodiment of the Earth itself, just as the final boss of the game is the spirit of a comet called Dark Gaia.
 In this sense, Will and Gaia experience a symbiotic relationship.
-Gaia provides Will with power which he in turn uses to defend her from outside influence.
+Gaia provides Will with power that he in turn uses to defend her from outside influence.
 Gaia also heals you and saves your game, making Dark Space your central hub.

 While some locations in Illusion of Gaia appear to be pure inventions created for the narrative, many other locations have some basis in real life.
 In this section, I will very briefly connect locations with real life counterparts in order to demonstrate the lengths to which the story attempts to make connections with the real world.
 I will also highlight a few locations that are particularly relevant to story or theme.